-- 1. Copying from another student's test or class work; - 2.
-Using test materials not authorized by the person administer-ing the test; - 3.
-Collaborating with or seeking aid from another student during a test without permission from the test administrator: - 4.
+- Copying from another student's test or class work; - 2.
+Using test materials not authorized by the person administering the test; this includes unauthorized use of cell phones, computers, or any other electronic device to access materials, web sites, or any other type of assistance; - 3.
+Collaborating with or seeking aid from another student during a test without permission from the test administrator; - 4.
 Knowingly using, buying, selling, stealing, or soliciting, in whole or in part, the contents of an unadministered test, paper, or another assignment; - 5.
-The unauthorized transporting or removal, in whole or in part, of the contents of the unadministered test: - 6.
+The unauthorized transporting or removal, in whole or in part, of the contents of the unadministered test; - 6.
 Substituting for another student, or permitting another student to substitute for one's self, to take a test; - 7.
 Bribing another person to obtain an unadministered test or information about an unadministered test; or - 8.
 Manipulating a test, assignment, or final course grades.

-"Plagiarism" shall be defined as the appropriating, buying, receiving as a gift, or obtaining by any means another's work and the unacknowledged submission or incorporation of it in one's own written work.
+"Plagiarism" shall be defined as the appropriating, buying, receiving as a gift, or obtaining by any means another's work, language or original idea(s) and the unacknowledged submission or incorporation of it/them in one's own written work.